Angelus1987/summerspirit.github.io/_posts/2014-06-05-railsgirls.md

 TIL collect will return values and each will not

+This is the simplest way I've seen to install Bootstrap in Rails.
+I've been in a few hackathons recently where we spent far too much time trying to get Bootstrap in gear.
+It used to be really strong, but it's been causing more harm than good recently.
+A configuration used in Rails Girls seems to tame it:

 1.
 {% highlight ruby %} gem install bootstrap-sass {% endhighlight %}
 2. In terminal, bundle install
 3. in assets - stylehseets - application, add:
 {% highlight ruby %} *= require bootstrap {% endhighlight %}

+The second advantage - and the reason we did it this way - is that you don't need much internet.
+With the gem, you're installing it once, and then with this *= require, it's like telling it to link to a stylesheet, which happens to be contained by the gem.

+It avoids you needing internet once it's installed, which was important for us, since the internet went down in our room.
 <hr />

 The ladies were also introduced to MINASWAN